 What then is Inventory Planning?
 Inventory planning refers to the process that any organization adopts to determine the optimal quantity as well as timing, with the sole aim of aligning such plans with the organization’s capacity to produce and make sales.
-Inventory planning, usually affects the company in a number of ways.
-For example, it directly determines the cash flow of any organization and its profits margins with reference to those that have an over reliance on fast turnovers of materials and goods.
+Inventory planning usually affects the company in a number of ways.
+For example, it directly determines the cash flow of any organization and its profit margins with reference to those that have an over-reliance on fast turnovers of materials and goods.
 Evidently, inventory planning is an important aspect of any business’s success.

 Better Cash Flow

 Business owners often devise internal policies and procedures that will ensure better planning and control of production and sales.
 Such strategies are binding to everyone in the organization, including managers.
 Usually, these policies help the company to order, maintain inventory flow, account for inventory values, as well as help them on how to handle obsolete goods.
 All these processes are designed to achieve organizational goals and objectives.
 By implementing such strategies in inventory planning, the company can manage its cash flow well.